dilshankarunarathne/spring-boot-notes/README.md

 ### Auto Config

-Auto configuration refers to the Application Context
+Auto configuration refers to the Application Context or more specifically the Inversion of Control container, which is the Bean Factory.

 * Default